I hate to hate on one of the big boys, but from the perspective of ample chest development, the flat barbell bench press isn’t overly impressive.

 There’s one to focus on the upper chest, one for the inner, and then one for the chest as a whole while taking your shoulders and triceps out of it.

-Also known as a “Guillotine Press,” the neck press is an exercise developed by the late, great Vince Gironda, who took specified training to a new level.
+Also known as a “Gironda Neck Press,” the guillotine press is an exercise developed by the late, great Vince Gironda, who took specified training to a new level.

-If you’re looking for a way to add some mass to your upper chest (and you should be, because it’s bad ass), this is the way to go.
+If you’re looking for a way to add some mass to your upper chest, this is the way to go.

 While it looks a bit like a traditional barbell bench press, but instead of bringing the bar to your chest, you bring it down to your throat.
 (It’s not hard to see the origin of either moniker).